 Have you always wanted to live on or by the water?
 We have.
 For now, we have an RV at a resort campground and it is about a mile from the beach.
 We absolutely love being that close to the ocean – close enough to ride a bike!
 The resort campground has so much to offer and everything we need while we still have teens living with us.

-Eventually though we expect to have a but more of an empty nest.
+Eventually, though we expect to have a bit more of an empty nest.
 Maybe never completely empty because our son is autistic but empty enough.
-One of our dreams is to buy some property right on the water – ocean, lake, large pond etc… Pretty much any body of water that is swimmable and if we are really really lucky – a nice view of the mountains so we have been mostly interested in Maine and New Hampshire.
+One of our dreams is to buy some property right on the water – ocean, lake, large pond, etc… Pretty much anybody of water that is swimmable and if we are really really lucky – a nice view of the mountains so we have been mostly interested in Maine and New Hampshire.
 Those areas are so awesome with gorgeous scenery and spectacular sunsets.

 When you own property on the water – you get visitors.
 Many and often.
 It just happens that way.
 We are totally fine with that.
 Spending so many years at the campground with so many seasonal friends – it is like we have company all the time anyway.

 What kinds of considerations do we need to make to entertain all the time?

 - We need a place with extra bedrooms – preferably three extra bedrooms but minimally three extra sleeping spaces.